Skip to content

 Directions to Sandhill Farm House

-From A272 Xrds in Rogate take road S signed Nyewood & Harting.
-Follow road for approx 1m over small bridge.
-Sandhill Farm House on R, over cattle grid.
+From A272 Xrds in Rogate, take road S signed to Nyewood & Harting.
+Follow road for approx 1m, over a small bridge.
+Sandhill Farm House is on R, just after the cattle grid.

 Sandhill Farm House openings